TwylaHelps/twyla.service/README.md

 ### Validating Events

 Both listeners and producers have to set validators for the events processed by twyla.service.
-For this purpose, `twyla.service.message.get_schemata` can be used to set schemata in the [JSONSchema](json-schema.org) format, as in the following sample:
+For this purpose, `twyla.service.message.set_schemata` can be used to set schemata in the [JSONSchema](json-schema.org) format, as in the following sample: